FaisalUmair/udemy-downloader-gui/CONTRIBUTING.md

 `2.
 Make a Pull request`

-When you are done editing the file and you have commited the changes to the fork, you can now make a pull request to this repository.
+When you are done editing the file(s) and you have commited the changes to the fork, you can now make a pull request to this repository.
 You will see a Pull request option alogside compare just above the Latest commit message in your fork.
 Please beaware making a pull request to your own repository and making a pull request to this repository are two different things.
 You need to click on the `Pull request button` and not the `Pull requests tab`.

 `3.
 Wait for the changes to get approved`

-After making a Pull request you will see your pull request listed in the `Pull requests tab` in the original repository.
+After making a Pull request you will see your pull request listed in the `Pull requests section` in the original repository.
 Your changes will be reviewed and once the changes are approved they will be merged and hence will get applied to the original repository.
 You might be asked to improve or make further changes, if the the commits you made could not be approved for some reason.
 In that case, you will need to edit the files again.
-Please not that, you do not have to make another pull request, just make the changes you are supposed to on the fork and it will get reflected in the already made pull request.
+Please note that, you do not have to make another pull request, just make the changes you are supposed to in the fork and it will get reflected in the already made pull request.

 ## Adding translation

 This application aims to be available in multiple (as many as we can) languages.
-The task could be achieved by using a translation tool, but in order to maintain accuracy and context, this repository provides an easy way for the contributors native to different languges to add their language to the application.
+The task could have been achieved by using a translation tool, but in order to maintain accuracy and context, this repository provides an easy way for the contributors native to different languges to add their language to the application.

 ### Adding/Updating a language

 To add or update a language, follow the `Step 1` of  How to section above.
-Now that you have your own copy of this repository, you can edit the required files.
+Once you have your fork ready, you can edit the required files.

 #### Adding new language